josecruzado21/scraping-SBS/README.md

 ## Overview

-The aim of this repository is to automate the data retrieval from the SBS (Peruvian Financial Regulator) website, to compare and follow Pension Fund Returns and Asset Under Management (AUM) over time.
+The aim of the script is to automate the daily information retrieval from the SBS (Peruvian Financial Regulator) website, to compare and follow over time the Pension Funds returns and Asset Under Management (AUM).

+## Contents
+* VC-AFPs
+* SBS-scraping.py